I’ve been running a self-publishing business for over ten years now, and it’s taught me a thing or two about not scaling.

 I must say, I’ve gotten pretty good at not scaling.
 But having mastered that particular area of the business world, I think I’m ready for a new challenge.
 I’m ready to scale this business, and, if you have one of your own, you can follow along at home.
-Transparency is key.

-The first step is to make a pre-scale checklist.
+Our first step is to make a pre-scale checklist.
 NEXT →

 It seems to me, as someone imminently ready to scale a business, that one needs to have a product in place, or a service, that is currently able to be sold.
 If you’ve only got vaporware, and you don’t plan on actually delivering, scaling up your business may bilk investors out of money, which is illegal.
 Be careful — make sure your product exists before officially attempting a scale.
 You could be jailed.

+Do you see it?
+Right now?
+What are you imagining?
+Is it thick?
+Does it have flowers?
+Is it a TREE?
+Could it survive a few chops with an axe?
 I should say right now: if your plant doesn’t have built-in defense mechanisms against attackers, you’re not thinking about this like an entrepreneur who’s poised to succeed.
 Maybe you should re-evaluate your personality.

 Speaking of seeds, do you have seed funding?
 This whole “scaling” thing is going to be a lot easier if you do.
 Anyway.
 You need at least some money, and a willingness to spend it.
-Practice now by purchasing yourself a new suit.
+Practice now by buying yourself a new suit.

-Alright — I’ve completed the Pre-Scale Checklist, and I’m ready to scale my comedy startup.
-I’ve got a number of financially dormant products I can potentially "growth-hack" into the "profitsphere":
+Alright — I’ve completed the Pre-Scale Checklist, so I’m ready to scale my publishing startup.
+I’ve got a number of financially dormant products I can potentially growth-hack into the profitsphere:

-A sci-fi horror comedy crime novel about the role of robots in future Nova Scotian society, and what can happen when there are also ghosts involved. eBooks and physical copies are both available.
+A sci-fi horror comedy crime novel about the rise of AI in future Nova Scotia, and what can happen when there are also ghosts involved.
+As packed with jokes as it is prophetic, this book's success can only increase.
 Full disclosure: this is the one that I most want to succeed.
 Please buy Ghostcrime.

 I’m about to scale up my small comedy startup into a highly-profitable, automated laughter machine, but before I begin, I want to set down some algorithms for the upcoming scale.

-My algorithms are as follows, and please note that I made them highly PowerPoint-able, in case anyone wants to throw them into a PowerPoint for any reason:
+Please note that I made these highly PowerPoint-able, in case anyone wants to throw them into a PowerPoint for any reason:

 What’s the first question you ask your startup friend?
 “How’s business?”

-Sort of common sense, but even so, it needs codifying as an algorithm.
-Two features you want to implement?
-Do the easier one first.
-Start seeing the benefits.
+It's common sense if you've ever been to an orchard, but even so, it needs codifying as an algorithm.
+Two features to implement?
+Do the easier one first & start seeing the benefits sooner.

-I’ve got physical books I can sell, but it’s cheaper and easier to distribute them digitally.
-Whenever given the option of which channel to support, go digital first.
+I’ve got physical books taking up space in the utility closet, but it’s cheaper and easier to distribute them as computer files.
+When given the option of which channel to support, always go digital first.

-If you have a system for automatically sending emails to your users when something happens on your site, like I do, always ask yourself when implementing a new feature — what can the auto-mailer do here?
-Can it email my users about activity on the site?
-Can it email me about something that I need to do?
-There's always a job for the auto-mailer.
+If you have a system for automatically sending email to your users when something happens on your site, ask yourself when implementing a new feature... what can the auto-mailer do here?
+Can it remind your users that you exist?
+Can it email you about what to focus on next?
+Can it harrass you about your metrics?
+So many jobs for the auto-mailer.

 Now that I’ve got some basic algorithms in place, I can start to scale up my business.
 I’m going to start digital-first — adding a multiplier to my eBook store.
 NEXT →